hamzaijaz-dev/task-management-system/README.md

 # Task Management System
-This Task Management System is a web application built using Django, FastAPI, and Celery.
-It allows users to create, update, delete, and assign tasks, with support for user authentication, asynchronous task processing, RESTful API integration, and comprehensive unit testing.
-It contains workflows to run sanity checks in the code.
+This Task Management System is a web-based solution constructed using Django, FastAPI, and Celery.
+Its functionality encompasses task creation, modification, deletion, and assignment, alongside features like user authentication, asynchronous task handling, RESTful API integration, and thorough unit testing.
+The system also incorporates workflows for conducting code sanity checks.

 ## Requirements
 - Python 3.x